The Schr\"odinger equation in $L^p$ spaces for operators with heat kernel satisfying Poisson type bounds: Off-diagonal estimates

+where in the last inequality we used the spectral theorem.
+To continue, we apply Proposition \ref{p2estimate} to obtain that

-\begin{proof}[Proof of Proposition \ref{p2estimate2}] The proof of this proposition can be shown by a similar argument as in the proof of Proposition \ref{p2estimate}.
+This ends the proof of Lemma \ref{oscillatory2}. \end{proof} } \begin{proof}[Proof of Proposition \ref{p2estimate2}] The proof of this proposition can be shown by a similar argument as in the proof of Proposition \ref{p2estimate}.
 We omit the details and leave it to the readers. \end{proof}